Gyromagnetic ratio: For a nucleus

 The gyromagnetic ratio of a nucleus plays a role in nuclear magnetic resonance (NMR) and magnetic resonance imaging (MRI).
 These procedures rely on the fact that bulk magnetization due to nuclear spins precess in a magnetic field at a rate called the Larmor frequency, which is simply the product of the gyromagnetic ratio with the magnetic field strength.
-With this phenomenon, the sign of γ determines the sense (clockwise vs counterclockwise) of precession.
+With this phenomenon, the sign of γ determines the sense (clockwise vs. counterclockwise) of precession.
+Within atoms and molecules some shielding occurs, with the effect that the nucleus experiences a slightly modified magnetic flux density, which changes the observed precession frequency compared to that of an isolated nucleus in the same applied magnetic field.

 Most common nuclei such as 1H and 13C have positive gyromagnetic ratios.
 Approximate values for some common nuclei are given in the table below.

+A full list can be found in the external link section below.

 Larmor precession

-Any free system with a constant gyromagnetic ratio, such as a rigid system of charges, a nucleus, or an electron, when placed in an external magnetic field $\mathbf{B}$ (measured in teslas) that is not aligned with its magnetic moment, will precess at a frequency f (measured in hertz), that is proportional to the external field:
+Any free system with a constant gyromagnetic ratio, such as a rigid system of charges, a nucleus, or an electron, when placed in an external magnetic field $\mathbf{B}$ (measured in teslas) that is not aligned with its magnetic moment, will precess at a frequency f (measured in hertz) that is proportional to the external field: